How we will approach compliance and enforcement of the new Child Safe Standards from 1 January 2023.

 This information alerts to us potential risks to the safety, health and wellbeing of children.
 These visits may also form part of an investigation.

-Read more about how we do this in QARD’s Monitoring Compliance Policy at: How we regulate early childhood
+Read more about how we do this in QARD’s Monitoring Compliance Policy at: How we regulate early childhood services.

 We enforce the Standards